seancarter99/20220919-MERN/javascript-training/week2/react-practice/react.md

 - Component based system
 - Utilizes the Virtual DOM

+- React's idea is that of an unopinionated framework.
+They supply the primitives (rendering) and YOU (the community) supply the features/framework-esque behavior

 ## Virtual DOM

 - React's core philosophy is that the User Interface (UI) should be a function of the appliation's state